Monday, November 10, 2025

 Here is the action without the ART.

 Here is the action with the ART partially filled.
-The same number of "boardings" to create approximately the same roll (which required a little more effort on my part) but the roll decays to approximately the same degree in 4 rolls after I instigate it.
+The same number of "boardings" to create approximately the same roll (which required a little more effort on my part) but the roll decays by approximately one-half in 4 rolls after I instigate it.

 Here is what the action looks like graphed with a g-force meter.
 This is actually a graph of acceleration rather than inclination and was developed when using a bag instead of a tank, but I have found the same effect.
 Acceleration is usually what makes the rolling unpleasant.
 If my roll was slower, I might not be experimenting with an ART.
 But my roll is "snappy" and can be uncomfortable and even dangerous.